Christof/vim_tips/vim_tips.md

 __re__: `:&&` is mapped to `&` in Normal and Visual mode.

 Submatches can be accessed in Vim script with the `submatch({0-9})` function.
-For example to increment each html heading this feature could be used like: `/\v/\<\/?h\zs\d/\=submatch(0)+1/g`.
+For example to increment each HTML heading this feature could be used like: `/\v/\<\/?h\zs\d/\=submatch(0)+1/g`.

 To swap two words (a and b in the example) the substitution command can